 What causes sciatica?

-However, when previously damaged nerve roots are squeezed or pulled, or nerve roots are stimulated electronically, then the normal sciatic type pain is produced.
+When previously damaged nerve roots are squeezed or pulled, or nerve roots are stimulated electronically, then the normal sciatic type pain is produced.
 This is the specific shooting pain in a narrrow band which distinguishes this sort of pain from the aching, more vague referred pain which is much more common.

 There is some evidence that inflammation has a part to play in this kind of pain.
 The central goo in the discs, the nucleus pulposus, may cause some form of chemical irritation of the nerve root.